 The consolidated financial statement are presented in Philippine peso, which is the Group's functional and presentation currency.
 Transactions in foreign currencies are initially recorded at the functional currency rate at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the financial reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.